Writing Your Position Paper's Introduction

 - Unit Plan:

-- As a warm-up activity, post the following essay leads on chart paper (if you are not using the presentation).
+Step 1: As a warm-up activity, post the following essay leads on chart paper (or begin the Writing the Introduction of a Position Paper Presentation).

 - Lead 1: This essay is about whether or not potentially offensive CDs should carry warning labels.
 I am a music store owner and I think that they shouldn’t carry warning labels.